noahgibbs/self_conscious_dgd/02_History.md

 Nobody bought one.
 Ever.

 DGD's author (Felix Croes, a.k.a.
 Dworkin) then gave an exclusive commercial license for DGD to an external company.
 They sold a few licenses &mdash; I personally know of four.
 Years later they went out of business and Dworkin gave up the sublicense in disgust.
-At this point there is an extremely DGD-like "other" product, sharing nearly all of DGD's source code, called Hydra, released under AGPL.
-Hydra is basically a renamed and expanded DGD that does ***not*** have any commercial license encumbrances with some random other company.
+At this point there is an extremely DGD-like "other" product, sharing nearly all of DGD's source code, called Hydra, released as "free limited binary, but basically closed and commercial."
+Hydra is effectively a renamed and expanded DGD that does ***not*** have any commercial license encumbrances with some random other company.
 It's fully backward-compatible.
 Everything you learn here about DGD applies to Hydra as well.

 ## SkotOS.net